Ario124/simon-game/README.md

 * User will get a message letting you know if the attempt to match the colors has failed.
 * When victory is granted, users will get a "WIN" message.

-### Features left to implement
+### Features that could be implemented
-* Navbar
+* Highscore
-* Contact page, possibly with emailjs
+* Increse difficulty beyond strict
-* Info with play instructions
+* Improve user friendliness.

 ## Logics of the game